 So if Device ip.
 A was a valid address on the second device, we should make a connection between these two Interfaces. (defined by If Index 436281344 on both devices in this case).

-Note: You may not get a connection to be created with SIMs, because SIMS only change the local IP address, not any remote addresses and if the other address is a SIM address it won't work.
+NOTE: You may not see a connection created with SIMs, because SIMS only change the local IP address, not any remote addresses and if the other address is a SIM address it won't work.

 You can manually modify the IP address (on the SIM though and then get a connection).

-In this case I changed Device ip.
-A to a valid IP on the other device, and a connection was made with the SIMs.
+In this case you can change Device ip.
+A to a valid IP on the other device, and a connection should be made with the SIMs.